 The InoPlace project employed a transnational action plan to improve services for young innovators and provided a platform that helped them take advantage of existing services.
-With the understanding that young people with innovative ideas are an important driving force for entrepreneurship and economic development, eight European regions joined in this effort to boost the potential of young innovators.
-InoPlace sought to provide these young people with appropriate support based on their real needs and requirements.
+Young people with innovative ideas are an important driving force for entrepreneurship and economic development.
+Eight European regions joined in this effort.
+918 young innovators were involved.
+InoPlace provided appropriate support based on their real needs and requirements.

-Project Partners established Regional Innovation Labs (RILs) in each participating region.
-The RILs gave young innovators space to formulate their needs and to shape the action necessary for meeting those needs.
-The young innovators worked together with the project team to identify the supporting services that are most important for them.
-They also determined which of these services are missing in their area.
-Twenty key services such as commercialisation of research results, obtaining venture capital, facilitating technology transfer, training and business start-up assistance were named as having the highest importance.
+Partners established so-called Regional Innovation Labs (RILs) in each participating region where young innovators formulated their needs and shaped the action necessary for meeting them.
+The innovators worked together with the project team to identify the supporting services that are most important for them.
+This exercise resulted in a long list of recommended services covering a wide range of topics, most suggestions focused on some form of counselling.
+From this list, 20 key services were named as having the highest importance.
+They covered a range of areas such as commercialization of research results, obtaining venture capital, facilitating technology transfer, training and business start-up assistance.

 A full comparative analysis was conducted, to draw a clear picture of how the needs of young innovators were addressed in all partner regions.
-These results showed the differences and similarities of the supporting services provided to young innovators across partner regions and revealed the opportunities and scope for improvements.
-Project Partners also did the parallel work of identifying examples of good practices that were transferable from one region to another.
-Based on all this research, the project sought to improve or launch eight key services designed to contribute to the efficiency of young innovators, and further development of their potential, across the central Europe area.
+That showed the differences and similarities of the supporting services provided to young innovators across partner regions and revealed the opportunities and scope for improvements.
+While conducting this analysis, project partners also identified examples of good practices that were transferable from one region to another.

 1) Comparative study